The Byrd School of Business offers Business Administration students the opportunity to concentrate in one or more areas of business.

 Combine core courses in the business disciplines with electives that will customize your program of study for a Concentration in Marketing.

-With a Bachelor of Business Administration you can specialize in accounting, information systems and technology, international business, management, or marketing.
+With a Bachelor of Business Administration you can specialize in accounting, international business, management, or marketing.
 We will take your academic and career goals and help you build your own special program of study.

 The Marketing curriculum is aligned with contemporary marketing trends, industrial needs and marketing management skills practiced today.
 The purpose of a course in this area is to educate the student in terminology and concepts of the highly sophisticated areas of marketing management.
 The school strives to provide an opportunity for students to participate in actual marketing problems as they are confronted by various types of organizations.